 No Stranger to Lawsuits Against Lawyers

 In the meantime, Mr. Marshak, a 1985 graduate of Harvard Law School himself, is no stranger to lawsuits against New York law firms.
 Another complaint, filed last June, seeks $100 million in damages from the Dimas Law Group.
 The lawsuit alleges that the firm pressured him to give up shares in a valuable African mining venture, withholding payment for his business consulting services until he agreed to surrender his shares.

 Dimas Law Group responded that the complaint included baseless assertions, irrelevancies, and hurt feelings.

 Litigation in Business

 While litigation is a fact of life in the corporate world, commercial litigation can be particularly complex, requiring a unique set of skills.
 Not every attorney in New York is an adept business litigator.
 When you need a skilled New York litigation attorney, you want the best.
-Contact the litigation team at Kron Law.
+Contact the litigation team at Vangorodska Law.